ratanparai/blog-sources/_posts/2019-11-27-part-1-mvc-application.md

 categories:
     - Microservices
 comments: true
+tags:
+    - microservices
+    - dotnet core
 toc: true
 ---

+This is part one of the tutorial series [Zero to Hero in Microservices with dotnet core]({% post_url 2019-11-27-zero-to-hero-with-dotnet-core-microservice-introduction %}).

 Today, we will create a basic ASP.NET Core MVC web application.
 But before that lets create a github repository for our project

 ## Create & Clone GitHub repository